 Pad stack elements

-The most common type of hole in a PCB is the drilled and plated hole.
+The most common type of hole in a PCB is the plated through-hole.
 A pad stack includes all the features of a drilled hole that can be a plated, non-plated, buried, or blind hole.

-The figure below is that of a drilled and plated hole in a PCB.
+The figure below is that of a PTH in a PCB.

 The image above displays the critical aspects of a drilled hole that are defined as follows: